 Idea Exchange supports and inspires the exploration of reading, arts, innovation, and learning.
-Formerly known as Cambridge Libraries and Galleries, the name changed to Idea Exchange in 2014 to better reflect all of the services offered.
-Idea Exchange is transforming the way people experience their local library and gallery spaces, creating an environment of curiosity and discovery using the arts and new technologies.
-It’s a place where events happen, people gather, and ideas are exchanged.
+Idea Exchange is transforming the way people experience their public library and gallery spaces.
+Through using the arts and new technologies, Idea Exchange is creating an environment of curiosity and discovery for people of all ages.

 There are currently six Idea Exchange locations in the city of Cambridge:

-Membership to all Idea Exchange locations is free, and provides access to library materials and services, online courses, databases and a variety of programs and events.
-Membership also provides free admission to art exhibitions at their Cambridge Art Galleries as well as over a hundred public art galleries across Ontario.
+Membership to all Idea Exchange locations is free, providing access to library materials and services, online courses, databases, and a variety of programs and events.
+Membership also provides free admission to art exhibitions at Cambridge Art Galleries and to over a hundred public art galleries across Ontario.

 Digital collections are an expanding part of what Idea Exchange offers.
-In 2018, Lynda.com was added to its online learning resources, providing courses in technology, software, business, and creative skills.
-Also available is Kanopy, a movie streaming platform with more than 30,000 films for adults and children.
+Lynda.com and Kanopy are just two online services members have access to, which offer courses in technology, software, business, and creative skills and more than 30,000 films for adults and children.